John Tresvant

-John B. Tresvant (born November 6, 1939) is a retired American basketball player.
+John B. Tresvant (born November 6, 1939) is an American former basketball player.
+Tresvant played from 1964 to 1973 in the National Basketball Association (NBA), playing for six teams, the St. Louis Hawks, Detroit Pistons, Cincinnati Royals, Seattle SuperSonics, Los Angeles Lakers, and Baltimore Bullets.
+His teams reached the NBA finals in 1970 and 1971.

+Early life

-A native of Washington, D.C., he played high school football and baseball, but not basketball as he was cut from the team.
+Tresvant was born on November 6, 1939, in Washington, D.C.
+He played high school football and baseball in Washington, but did not play basketball as he was cut from the team for being too short.

 After graduating, he joined the U.S. Air Force.
 He was stationed at Paine Field in Everett, Washington and repaired aircraft radar units.
-He grew several inches and was playing AAU basketball when Seattle University spotted him and gave him a scholarship after his military stint was up.
+He grew several inches and was playing Amateur Athletic Union (AAU) basketball when Seattle University spotted him and gave him a scholarship after his military service had concluded.

+College

-A 6'7" forward/center, Tresvant played three seasons at Seattle.
-He averaged 17.9 points and 14 rebounds per game as a senior, and 12.6 and 11.1, respectively, in his three-year career at Seattle.
-In 1963, he snared 40 rebounds in a game against the University of Montana at the Seattle Center Arena, the fourth-highest total in NCAA history.
+A 6 ft 7 in forward/center, Tresvant played three seasons in Seattle.
+He averaged 17.9 points and 14 rebounds per game as a senior, and 12.6 points and 11.1 rebounds per game in his three-year career at Seattle.
+In 1963, he officially had 40 rebounds in a game against the University of Montana at the Seattle Center Arena, breaking future Hall of Fame great Elgin Baylor's school record, the fourth-highest total for a single game in NCAA history (though Tresvant himself believes it should have been 44).
+He had four more rebounds than the entire Montana team.

+As a senior, Tresvant led Seattle to the 1964 National Collegiate Athletic Association (NCAA) tournament.
+Seattle defeated Oregon State in the first round of the West regional bracket, but lost to eventual national champion UCLA, 61–57, in the next game.
+Tresvant had 20 points and 20 rebounds in that game.
+Tresvant was an NCAA Far West Region All-Star selection.
+United Press International (UPI) named him to its All-West Coast Second Team.
+He was also selected by a group of college coaches to the second-team Northwest All Star team that year.

+Tresvant has been inducted into the Seattle University Athletics Hall of Fame.